parwinakhtari/E-commerce-store/README.md

 # Zenith
-### Zenith is an E-commerce-store containing mobile products
+### Zenith is an E-commerce-store containing mobile products...
 It's a Web app, Created with CodeSandbox --
 Using React-js--